TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 python3 -m pip install -r requirements.txt
 ```

-# Training

-Training new models is described [here](training.html)

 # Models

 Follow the instructions [here](install.html#download-the-models) to download a specific model to a local installation of the parser.

 # Running the parser -- short version

 In the basic streaming mode `tnpp_parse.py`, the parser reads from stdin, outputs to stdout.
 You need to give it a file with pipelines (distributed together with each model), and you need to tell it which pipeline to run (parse_plaintext for running segmentation, tagging, syntax and lemmatization; parse_conllu for running tagger, syntax and lemmatization for presegmented conllu-file).
-So after downloading a model, you can run the parser as (with GPU lemmatizer):
+So after downloading a model, you can run the parser as:

+    #remember to run `python3 fetch_models.py fi_tdt_dia` if you have not done so yet
     echo "Minulla on koira." | python3 tnpp_parse.py --conf models_fi_tdt_dia/pipelines.yaml parse_plaintext

 # Running the parser -- long version